About Honors Program

 Apply – Submission Deadline: March 1

 Please peruse the qualifications for entrance into the Liberty University Honors Program.
-The number of Honors scholarships is limited, so students are encouraged to make application to the program early in the spring semester.
+The number of Honors scholarships is limited, so students are encouraged to apply to the program early in the spring semester.

 To apply, follow the guidelines listed below: